Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Common post-work findings in Lewisham:

-• Dust infiltration requiring decoration (often covered by building owner)
+- Dust infiltration requiring decoration (often covered by the building owner)

 Don’t skip post-work inspections or delay them significantly.
 We’ve seen cases where months passed between completion and inspection, making it impossible to definitively link issues to construction work.